A Girls Guide to Cars

 You see, I’ve driven manuals at events.
 But only for a short 5-10 minutes.
 I even drove my dad’s old work truck home from town once after he got it.
 Having grown up with the tractor, I figured driving a manual car couldn’t be that different.
 Or that hard.
 Still, I always lack the confidence to take one as a loaner to review, and I never choose to drive them at events without a whole lot of coaching.

-I’ve been saying for a few years now that what I need is to spend a week or two in a stick shift so that I can really get the hang of it.
-But I didn’t know what would be the best car to learn manual driving… You know that old saying, you get what you ask for?
+I’ve been saying for a few years now that what I need is to spend a week or two in a stick shift, so I can really get the hang of it.
+But I didn’t know what would be the best car to learn manual driving.
+You know that old saying, you get what you ask for?
 Well, I didn’t schedule this Golf GTI loan.
-It showed up as a part of a rotation of loans provided to auto writers in my part of Texas.
-And then, it got extended for a second week.
+It showed up as part of a rotation of loans provided to auto writers in my part of Texas.
+Then, it got extended for a second week.

 Guess who can drive a manual now? (let’s not talk about how long it took me to get in and out of my own driveway the first few times.)
 I probably should have started with something like Learning to Drive a Stick Shift?
 Here’s What You Need to Know First.
 But I didn’t.